NATURE AND VARIABILITY OF COMPARISON

 English sentences with than usually need a comparative word in them – one with -er, more, less etc. (though American English also allows the non-comparative word different).
 Some other languages, by contrast, show comparisons only with a word like than – they do not require a comparative form with it.
 Speakers of such languages can easily forget to put an English adverb or adjective before than into the comparative form, producing such errors as *clear than or *quickly than.

 2. Preposition Use

-Some words indicating a similarity or difference are followed by a typical preposition that can be hard to remember (general details of such prepositions are in the post 111.
-Words with their Own Preposition).
+Some words indicating a similarity or difference are followed by a typical preposition that can be hard to remember (for the concept of “typical” prepositions, see 111.
+Words with a Typical Preposition).
 The underlined words in the following sentences are of this kind.
 What should the preposition be in each blank space?

 (e) Greek cuisine is similar … Lebanese.

 (f) Zambia has almost the same climate … Zimbabwe.

 (g) Ford’s new model looks virtually identical … the old one.

 (h) Winter in Russia is very different … summer.